jzgi/chainfx/README.md

 SkyChain's characteristics:

-* Interoperable through open standards such as HTTP/1.1, OAuth 2.1, JWT
+* Interoperable through open standards: HTTP/1.1, OAuth 2.1, and JWT
-* A built-in federated blockchain engine that powers distributed ledger of formal credit system such as carbon credits
+* The built-in federated blockchain engine powers a distributed ledger, suitable for a formal credit solution like Carbon Credits or Time Bank
-* A mesh topology of peer network that is free to associate & dessociate and easy to configure, as well as programmatic access through API
+* A mesh topology of peer network that is free to associate & dessociate and easy to configure, with programmatic node-to-node interoperability
-* Support rapid development of workflow-oriented decentralized apps
+* Support rapid development of workflow-oriented decentralized Web apps

 <pre>
 dotnet add package SkyChain --version 4.1.0